President Curtis (Rick and Morty): In other media

+In Rick and Morty: Wormageddon, a "living episode" aired ahead of and set simultaneously with the sixth season premiere "Solaricks", an alternate version of the President attends a party at the Smith family's house, before tag-team defeating one of the invading worms alongside his Rick.

+In December 2022, the President was then added as a playable character in the role-playing video game Pocket Mortys, and again as a minor antagonist in the comic series limited series Crisis on C-137 and in a supporting role in the story arc The Space Shake Saga.

 Reception

 The character has received positive reception.
-Inverse praised the President's depiction in "The Rickchurian Mortydate" as "a petulant manbaby who can’t take criticism or disobedience" and Donald Trump stand-in compared to his "Get Schwifty" depiction, describing the character's final fight with Rick Sanchez as "the single greatest action sequence in Rick and Morty history".
-Vulture described the character as "feel[ing]… anachronistic", with IndieWire complimenting "it mak[ing] sense that the main issue powering this President/Rick feud is that each of them think they’re too good at their job" and describing "interactions with The President [as] feel[ing] like a subtle jab at the rest of the TV world" before praising how Keith David's vocal performance "handling the presidential shame list with the shame joyful enthusiasm as digging into shouting "You suck!" makes him a legend in the show's annals, even if The President has only popped up twice."
+Inverse praised the President's depiction in "The Rickchurian Mortydate" as "a petulant manbaby who can't take criticism or disobedience" and Donald Trump stand-in compared to his "Get Schwifty" depiction, describing the character's final fight with Rick Sanchez as "the single greatest action sequence in Rick and Morty history".
+Vulture described the character as "feel[ing]… anachronistic", with IndieWire complimenting "it mak[ing] sense that the main issue powering this President/Rick feud is that each of them think they're too good at their job" and describing "interactions with The President [as] feel[ing] like a subtle jab at the rest of the TV world" before praising how Keith David's vocal performance "handling the presidential shame list with the shame joyful enthusiasm as digging into shouting "You suck!" makes him a legend in the show's annals, even if The President has only popped up twice."
 Reason lauded the political commentary of the character and the concepts of "imperial presidency" and "how out of control presidential power has gotten", commenting on how the series' decision "not to model its president on any specific real-life equivalent [avoids] being a commentary on any [one] specific officeholder and instead becomes a stinging commentary on the office itself", while Screen Rant described the President as "a welcome addition as a great antagonist for Rick and sometimes ally", expressing hope that "their rivalry and back and forth will continue" to be expanded upon throughout the series.
-Contrastingly, Variety criticized the President's increased role in the series' fifth season, stating the "Rick and the President messarounds [to] have never actually been the most interesting or exciting plots of the series", although expressing interest in a future appearance by the character exploring a romantic connection between the pair.
+Contrastingly, Variety criticized the President's increased role in the series' fifth season, stating the "Rick and the President messarounds have never actually been the most interesting or exciting plots of the series", although expressing interest in a future appearance by the character exploring a romantic connection between the pair.